ARM-software/vscode-arm-debugger/README.md

 Visual Studio Code uses a `launch.json` configuration file to define debugger settings.
 You can use the **Debug Configuration** visual editor to choose configuration options, or manually edit the `launch.json` file.

+For more information about inspecting OS threads during a debug session, see [OS awareness](#os-awareness).

 ### Arm Debugger Launch

 With the **Arm Debugger Launch** option, you can start your program in debug mode using various configurations that support both physical and virtual targets.

 #### Physical targets

-Select **Hardware debug connection**, then select:
+Select the **Hardware debug connection** option, then select:

-- **Built-in platform**: Connect to an off-the-shelf development board or a platform defined in the Arm Debugger configuration database.
+- **Built-in platform** option: Connect to an off-the-shelf development board or a platform defined in the Arm Debugger configuration database.
 This option provides a pre-defined, integrated debug setup, and adds an `"arm-debugger.configdb"` configuration with a `"launch"` request to the `launch.json` file.

-- **CMSIS-Pack device**: Connect using a CMSIS-Pack, specifically a Device Family Pack (DFP) provided by silicon vendors.
+- **CMSIS-Pack device** option: Connect using a CMSIS-Pack, specifically a Device Family Pack (DFP) provided by silicon vendors.
 This method requires a `*.csolution.yml` file specifying the target device, compiler, and debug settings.
 It adds an `"arm-debugger"` configuration with a `"launch"` request to the `launch.json` file.

 #### Virtual targets

-Select **Model debug connection** to use Fixed Virtual Platform (FVP) models to debug virtual targets.
+Select the **Model debug connection** option to use Fixed Virtual Platform (FVP) models to debug virtual targets.
 This adds an `"arm-debugger.configdb"` configuration with a `"launch"` request to the `launch.json` file.

 ### Arm Debugger Attach

-With the **Arm Debugger Attach** option, you can attach to a debug connection that is already established.
+With the **Arm Debugger Attach** option, you can attach to an existing debug connection.
 This adds an `"arm-debugger"` configuration with an `"attach"` request to the `launch.json` file.
 Unlike launch configurations, you must configure this type manually and cannot use the visual editor.

 ### Work with a physical target